SCCAN Mission Statement

 Santa Cruz Climate Action Network (SCCAN) seeks to address the current Climate Change Emergency, recognizing that failure to act quickly will have devastating effects on future generations of humans and other life forms.

-- With that in mind our actions include public education and outreach, including monthly public meetings
+- With that in mind our actions include public education and outreach, including monthly public meetings (except during shelter in place!)

 - We pressed both the City Council and Board of Supervisors to adopt Emergency Climate Resolutions. details